Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Molendinar, placing the area among the bottom 25% of areas assessed nationally

-This year alone, there have been $21.6 million in commercial approvals, indicating moderate levels of commercial development in the area.
-Compared to the rest of Queensland, Molendinar has significantly less development activity, with 76.0% below the regional average per person.
-This limited new construction typically supports demand and pricing for existing dwellings.
-When compared nationally, Molendinar also reflects lower development activity, suggesting market maturity and potential development constraints.
-All new constructions in Molendinar have been detached dwellings, maintaining the area's low-density nature and appealing to space-seeking buyers.
+Commercial approvals this financial year total $21.6 million, suggesting balanced commercial development activity.
+Compared to the rest of Queensland, Molendinar has significantly less development activity, which is 76.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+All new construction has been detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+Developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes despite density pressures.

 Frequently Asked Questions - Development